KenIshihara-17171ken/Non_equ/README.md

 ```
 Similar to fig1_2.py, this script contains its own if __name__ == "__main__": block for parameter setup, data loading/generation, and final plotting of Figure 4.

-Note: By default, each script generates all data and parameters from scratch, because no precomputed data is currently shared.
-If you would like to reproduce the results quickly, support for shared precomputed data is planned for future updates.

 ### Overview of the Repository
 This repository includes: